 Make a Difference as an Applied Behavior Analyst.

-Applied Behavior Analysis emphasizes the analysis and design of the environment to improve the performance of individuals as varied as children or adults with autism, parents of challenging children, and the corporate executive attempting to maximize the productivity of her employees.
-Behavior analysts work in an array of settings such as classrooms, homes, mental health centers, residential facilities and schools.
+Applied Behavior Analysis emphasizes the analysis and design of the environment to improve the performance of individuals as varied as children or adults with autism, parents of behaviorally challenging children, and the corporate executive attempting to maximize the productivity of their employees.
+Behavior analysts work in an array of settings such as classrooms, homes, mental health centers, residential clinics and schools, or organizations.

-Shenandoah’s Master’s program in Applied Behavior Analysis is especially accommodating of professionals who are employed full- or part-time and is designed to develop the knowledge, skills, ethical standards necessary to practice competently in these settings and to prepare students to sit for the Behavior Analysis Certification Exam.
-Information about the exam can be found at the Behavior Analyst Certification Board website, as well as pass rates on the exam.
+In Shenandoah’s four semester (16 month) online Master of Science in Applied Behavior Analysis (MS ABA) program, students will learn from ABA faculty who are passionate about teaching, The program is especially accommodating of professionals who are employed full or part time, and is designed to develop the knowledge, skills, and ethical standards necessary to practice competently in these settings and to prepare students for the Board Certified Behavior Analyst (BCBA) examination.

 Career and Salary Possibilities